cjellick/acorn/docs/docs/100-reference/01-command-line/acorn_run.md

 ### Options

 ```
+  -a, --annotation strings   Add annotations to the app and the resources it creates (ex: containers:container-name:key=value)
   -b, --bidirectional-sync   In interactive mode download changes in addition to uploading
   -i, --dev                  Enable interactive dev mode: build image, stream logs/status in the foreground and stop on exit
   -e, --env strings          Environment variables to set on running containers
       --expose strings       In cluster expose ports of an application (format [public:]private) (ex 81:80)
   -f, --file string          Name of the build file (default "DIRECTORY/Acornfile")
   -h, --help                 help for run
+  -L, --label strings        Add labels to the app and the resources it creates (ex: containers:container-name:key=value)
   -l, --link strings         Link external app as a service in the current app (format app-name:service-name)
   -n, --name string          Name of app to create
   -o, --output string        Output API request without creating app (json, yaml)